64nYm3d3/CheatSheet/RFID/Contact Cards.md

 # This is documentation for smart chips

-Plagiarism is all around and formatted for my needs!
+Plagiarism is all around!
+Reworded, reformatted, and mangled together from multiple sources into something finally easy to comprehend!

 ### Table
 [Basic Construction](#Basic_Construction)